dorkamotorka/ComputerScience/Networking/vpn.md

   - Normally between two network gateways: **used to set up VPNs**

 ![image](https://user-images.githubusercontent.com/48418580/148066536-6a17b5d3-b010-4f1c-b9de-3efd1066d6cc.png)

-## Protocols

-It provides the following protocols:

-- **Authentication Headers (AH)**
-  - provides integrity(MAC) and authentication(shared secret used in "MACing"), but NO confidentiality
-  - can detect/prevent replay attacks (sequence number field in AH header)
-  - not suitable when NAT/PAT present (src/dst IP etc. are part of the MAC)
-  - mostly DEPRECATED

-- **Encapsulating Security Payloads (ESP)**
-  - provides data integrity(optional) and confidentiality of IP packets
-  - can detect/prevent replay attacks

-- **Security Associations (SA)**
-  - association that specifies security properties(encryption, integrity etc.) between two hosts
-  - single SA protects data in one directions (host1 encrypts, host2 decrypts), therefore there are ussualy always two SA(Outbound and Inbound)
-  - Each SA is uniquely by Security Parameter Index(SPI), protocol type(ESP or AH) and Partner IP

 ## AH vs ESP (Which one to use in (IKE) Phase 2?)